EWU Policy 202-08

-- Require certain identifying information such as name, date of birth, academic records, home address or other identification prior to taking any action or providing any information relative to student accounts.
+- Require certain identifying information such as name, date of birth, home address or other identification prior to taking any action or providing any information relative to student or employee accounts.

-- Verify the student’s identity at time of issuance of student identification card (review of driver’s license or other government-issued photo identification).
+- Verify the user’s identity at time of issuance of student identification card (review of driver’s license or other government-issued photo identification).

-- Verify the student’s identity if they request information (in person via telephone, facsimile, email).
+- Verify the user’s identity if they request information in person by telephone.

-- Verify the validity of requests to change billing addresses by mail or email and provide the student a reasonable means of promptly reporting incorrect billing address changes.
+- Verify the validity of requests to change billing addresses by mail or email and provide the user a reasonable means of promptly reporting incorrect billing address changes.

 b.
 Consumer (“Credit”) Report Requests